1001 Books You Must Read Before You Die: The list

 The list contains 1001 titles and is made up of novels, short stories, and short story collections.
 There is also one pamphlet (A Modest Proposal), one book of collected text (Adjunct: An Undigest), and one graphic novel (Watchmen).
 The most featured authors on the 2006 list are J. M. Coetzee and Charles Dickens with ten titles each.

 There was a major revision of 280 odd titles in 2008.
 The clear shift within the list has been the removal of ~300 works almost entirely by English-language authors who have more than one title on the original list in favour of lesser known works, often by non-English-language writers.

 The 2010 revised and updated edition of the book is less Anglocentric and lists only four titles from Dickens and five from Coetzee, who has the most of any writer on the list.
 It also includes a collection of essays by Albert Camus, The Rebel.
+Minor changes of fewer than 20 books were made in 2010 and 2012.